 Some of the most popular scratch-offs in PA include:

-Currently, there are 11 online games available for players:
+Currently, there are 38 online lottery games available for players:

 In order to buy lottery tickets online, you’ll need to sign up for an account with the PA Lottery website.